-What happened This day in History May 31st
+Important Events From This day in History May 31st

 : Big Ben rings out over the Houses of Parliament in Westminster, London, England for the first time.

-31st May, 1921 : Following an accusation of improper cunduct between a Dick Rowland, a black shoeshiner and Sarah Page, a white elevator operator, hundreds of white people gather and start to form what looks like a lynch mob which ends with the traditionally black district of Greenwood in Tulsa, Oklahoma being burnt to the ground with many black citizens choose or were forced to relocate after the riot which ended on June 1st 1921
+31st May, 1921 : Following an accusation of improper conduct between a Dick Rowland, a black shoeshiner and Sarah Page, a white elevator operator, hundreds of white people gather and start to form what looks like a lynch mob which ends with the traditionally black district of Greenwood in Tulsa, Oklahoma being burnt to the ground with many black citizens choose or were forced to relocate after the riot which ended on June 1st 1921

 after the National Guard troops from Oklahoma City declare martial law.